rodolfo42/rodolfo42.github.io/_posts/2014-04-08-better-way-to-process-long-streams-of-data.md

 function process( records ) { /* code */ }
 {% endhighlight %}

-In the case that the amount of records is divisible by the batch limit, we'll simply have an extra query that returns no results.
+In case the amount of records is divisible by the batch limit, we'll simply have an extra query that returns no results.
 E.g.: 1000 records using 100 as batch limit.

-> In a high-level language like Java or .NET, an iteration loop will do in order to treat those cases.
-Otherwise, just check if the length of list > 0.